Out of the box behvaiour

 1. SCOM Alert Raised

-SCOM monitors IT operations against workflows the define desired behavior and raises Alerts when the desired behaviour is not happening.
+SCOM monitors IT operations against workflows the define desired behavior and raises Alerts when the desired behavior is not happening.
 More info on what SCOM is and how it works here.

 2. SCOM Alert Record created in ServiceNow